-This is a recount of our life at Coin Perdu, our farm in Puy d'Arnac, Correze, France; the backaches, the sore muscles, the band aids, the mistakes and bloopers, the embarressments and humiliations, but also the laughs and giggles, the sharing, the joy of accomplished tasks, the relaxing barbeques and red wine after hard days, the new friendships, the lessons learnt and the joy in seeing dreams take shape.
+This is a recount of our life at Coin Perdu, our farm in Puy d'Arnac, France; the backaches, the sore muscles, the band aids, the mistakes and bloopers, the embarrassments and humiliations, but also the laughs and giggles, the sharing, the joy of accomplished tasks, the relaxing barbeques and red wine after hard days, the new friendships, the lessons learnt and the joy in seeing dreams take shape.

 Latest